-Thurber was born in Hartford, Vermont, the youngest of three children born to Leon and Julia Thurber.
+John was born in Hartford, Vermont, on October 6, 1931, the youngest of three children born to Leon Temple and Julia Mildred Putney Thurber.
 His mother was one of five musical sisters who often sang as soloists and in various combinations at camp meetings and churches all over New England.
 His father was an amateur violinist who also sang tenor.
 In the Thurber home, the coming of Sabbath was met quietly and meditatively as the sun set.
 They would gather around the piano as a family and celebrate with the singing of favorite hymns.

-John's musical debut came when, at age three, he led a song in an evangelistic meeting.
+John's musical debut came when, at age three, when he led a song in an evangelistic meeting.
 He and his older brother, Wayne, often sang duets when they were young boys.
-When he was ten years old, the family moved to South Lancaster, Massachusetts.
+When he was ten, the family moved to South Lancaster, Massachusetts.
 It was there, while in the sixth grade, that he sang in a male quartet for the first time.

-This was a huge disappointment for Thurber and left him disillusioned and his relationship with the church uneasy.
+This was a huge disappointment for Thurber and left him disillusioned and uneasy abut his relationship with the church.
 At the end of his junior year he traveled with his family to visit with his brother, Wayne, who was teaching in the music department at SMC.
 He ended up staying with him and eventually singing in the Adelphian Quartet, a popular group on campus and in the region.

-They would sing together for three years, average twenty performances a month and make a guest appearance on the Adventist television program Faith for Today, a result being an invitation to become part of the program.
+They would sing together for three years, averaging twenty performances a month and make a guest appearance on the Adventist television program Faith for Today, which led to an invitation to become part of the program.
 They represented the school on recruitment trips for which its members were given full-tuition scholarships.

 Near the end of his stay at SMC, when the Adelphian Quartet disbanded, he and Jack Veazey, who had also been a member, joined with Jim McClintock and Duane Stier to form a new group called the King's Men.
 They would sing together for a year.

-While at SMC, Thurber was influenced in his musical growth by his brother, who used John as his assistant in conducting Collegedale Academy choral groups; by Harold A. Miller, a talented composer and voice teacher; and by Adrian Lauritzen, chair of the music department, who was an inspiring musical mentor.
-Lauritzen also helped Thurber begin his career in teaching, when he invited him to teach at SMC following his graduation in 1956.
+While at SMC, John was influenced in his musical growth by his brother, who used John as his assistant in conducting Collegedale Academy choral groups; Harold A. Miller, a talented composer and voice teacher; and Adrian Lauritzen, chair of the music department, who was an inspiring musical mentor.
+Lauritzen also helped Thurber begin his career in teaching, when he invited him to teach at SMC following his graduation with a music education degree in 1956.

-When Thurber was invited to teach at AUC in 1957, he found the offer attractive since it included both music teaching and working as a dean in the dormitory, and also meant a return to New England.
-While the next three years were gratifying as he taught, deaned, performed, and began graduate work in Boston, when the offer came to go to Glendale Academy in California, to direct the vocal/choral program, he readily accepted.
+When Thurber was invited to teach at AUC in 1957, he found the offer attractive since it included both music teaching and working as a dean in the dormitory.
+It also meant a return to New England.
+While the next three years were gratifying as he taught, deaned, performed, and began graduate work in Boston, when the offer came to go to Glendale Academy in California, in 1960 to direct the vocal/choral program, he readily accepted.
 The promise of a little less activity had great appeal.